rapidspeciation/biodiversity_genomics_course/exercises/13_Synteny.md

 Rscript /home/genomics/scratch/scripts/Syntenyplotter_paf_wrapper.R ../minimap/output/MecMaza_MecMess.paf ilMecMaza1 ilMecMess1
 ```

+Your alignment plot should now be in your `plots` directory.

+Describe what you see.

+Can you answer some of the questions we asked in the beginning?

-Alternatively if it is not working on the server:
+Alternative if it is not working on the server:
 Copy the Syntenyplotter_paf_wrapper.R to your `syntenyplotter` directory.
 ```shell
 #copy the script from the Share folder